 Naval Base Guam covers about 6,200 ac (2,509 ha) on the west-central coast of Guam, covering Apra Harbor and all of Orote Peninsula.
-Refer to Volume 9, Appendix G for descriptions of the recreational resources discussed in this and other sections of this chapter.
-Recreational resources originating from Naval Base Guam lands are open to military personnel, their dependents, and guests only.
+Refer to Appendix G for descriptions of the recreational resources discussed in this and other sections of this chapter.